jvidalgz/aws-certified-solutions-architect-associate-notes/README.md

 * EBS volume data is replicated across multiple servers in an Availability Zone
 * Encryption of EBS data volumes, boot volumes and snapshots
 * Designed for an annual failure rate (AFR) of between 0.1% - 0.2% a SLA 99.95%
+### General Purpose SSD (GP2)
+* General purpose, balances both price and performance
+* 3 IOPS/GB (minimum 100 IOPS) to a maximum of 10,000 IOPS
+* GP2 volumes smaller than 1 TB can also burst up to 3,000 IOPS
+### Provisioned IOPS SSD (IO1)
+* Designed for I/O intensive applications such a large relational or NoSQL databases
+* Use if you need more than 10000 IOPS
+* Can provision up to 20000 IOPS per volume
+### Throughput Optimized HDD (ST1)
+* Big data
+* Data warehouses
+* Log processing
+* Cannot be a boot volume
+### Cold HDD (SC1)
+* Lowest Cost Storage for infrequently accessed workloads
+* File server
+* Cannot be a boot volume
+### Magnetic (Standard)
+* Lowest cost per gigabyte of all EBS volume types that is bootable.
+Magnetic volumes are ideal for workloads where data is accessed infrequently, and applications where the lowest storage cost is important
 ### Increasing IOPS Performance
 * Multiple stripped gp2 or standard volumes (typically RAID 0)
 * Multiple stripped PIOPS volumes (typically RAID 0)